csanry/Python_katas/README.md

 ---

-## Introduction
+### Introduction

-In this repository provided my Python solutions of Codewars problems.
+Python solutions to Codewars problems, grouped by difficulty

-- I highly recommend you to try and solve problems yourself before look at the solutions here.
+- I highly recommend you to try and solve problems yourself

-- All Solutions here are in Python 3.

 <br><br>